-Along with the antiques and vintage items, there is a range of shops in Monastiraki.
-You can find used books, vinyls, CDs, DVDs, leather goods, clothes and shoes.
-Military accessories, knives and bicycles are also on sale.
+Along with the antiques and vintage items, there is a range of other shops in Monastiraki.
+You can find used books, vinyls, CDs, DVDs, leather goods, clothes, shoes, military accessories, knives and bicycles.

 You can spend ten minutes or several hours around the Monastiraki Athens flea market.
 Sunday is the best day to visit if you are after antiques, but most other stores are open every day.

-Between Monastiraki, Syntagma and Acropolis metro, you will find the popular Plaka area.
+Between Monastiraki, Syntagma and Acropolis metro stations, you will find the popular Plaka area.
 It’s one of the oldest neighbourhoods in Athens, and one of the most colourful.

-Plaka is one of the best places to go souvenir shopping, though prices may be slightly higher than around Monastiraki.
+Plaka is one of the best places to go souvenir shopping, though prices are slightly higher than around Monastiraki.
 You can find clothes, leather goods, olive oil products, and all sorts of classy or tacky souvenirs.

-Opening hours of shops in Plaka Athens are quite long, with many stores remaining open well after dark.
+Opening hours of shops in Plaka Athens are quite long, with many of them remaining open well after dark.

-Those not interested in shopping can still enjoy the lovely streets, beautiful neoclassical buildings and cosy tavernas.
+Those not interested in shopping can still enjoy the lovely streets, beautiful neoclassical buildings and cozy tavernas.
 Plus, Plaka is home to several small museums that you can visit.

 Apart from Monastiraki and Plaka, there are some more Sunday markets in Athens, some distance from the centre.
 These markets are a lot more authentic, so if you want a less touristy experience, go for it.